 An Auxiliary Temperature Sensor Error (E10) occurs if the temperature sensor on the control board fails.
-Place the Main Freezer Power Off-On switch in the Off position and back in the On position.
+Turn the Freezing Cylinder Off-On switch Off and back On.

 Error Code 11 - Low Temperature

 The Low Temperature Error (E11) occurs when the temperature of the gas refrigerant at the freezing cylinder sensor falls below -20°F. Although the machine will not shut down, the active freezing cycle will immediately end.
 This error usually occurs when the machine continues to run in a low mix condition or if the machine runs out of mix.
 The product towards the front of the freezing cylinder tends to freeze solid.
 When the temperature on the freezing cylinder lowers to the preset value, the IntelliTec control will display an E11.